 Midori graduated from McGill University’s Honours Psychology program in 2013, having written two theses on cultural identity and mental health.
 She worked as a research lab coordinator for two years at McGill, during which she managed multiple research projects investigating relationship issues.
 She is currently enrolled in a doctoral program at the University of Waterloo, conducting research in the area of motivation and ethics.

-Eva Villalba is the Development Director of the Palliative Home-Care Society Foundation, and has been involved in cancer patient advocacy and nonprofits since 2008.
+Eva Villalba is the Executive Director of the Coalition Priorité Cancer, and has been involved in cancer patient advocacy and nonprofits since 2008.
 She was Vice-President of the Coalition Priorité Cancer from 2012-2016, and is currently the President of the Regroupement au service des organismes et groupes d'entraide communautaire en oncologie du Québec (RPOGECO).
 She specializes in fundraising and philantropy and is an active member of the Association of Fundraising Professionals (AFP).

 She graduated from McGill University in 2004 with a double major in Psychology and Applied Linguistics, then completed an MBA from HEC Montréal in 2012 with the objective to apply best business practices to the non-profit sector.